 Worm egg counts are not a definitive test for TAPEWORM EGGS, although though these don’t always show on a count.
 Your horse could still have tapeworm even if no eggs are seen.
 Use the Equisal saliva test for tapeworm twice a year for a reliable way to monitor tapeworm infections.

 We may find ASCARIDS.
 This is roundworm, usually only a problem in foals and previously neglected horses.
+Any sign of these requires treatment usually.
+The old fashioned drugs such as Pyrantel & Fenbendazole have the least resistance for ascarids treatment but if not sue please get in touch.

 What should I do now?